 When the wrapping is completed, grab the strip of electrical tape and again, starting on the shank do a wrap that will hold the vet wrap bandage in place, ending up on top or on the shank.
 The electrical tape will hold the bandage job in place and resist moisture that might allow the bandage to unwrap and fall off.

 Observe the Chicken for a Few Minutes

 Slowly allow the chicken to return upright and set her on the ground.
 She will inspect the bandage job but should be able to walk normally and scratch at the ground.
 The bandage will keep most of the dirt from reaching the bumblefoot wound site.

 I am not a vet and any suggestions, or procedures are given just as a farming method of dealing with an infection.
-No guaranted results are given or implied If you don’t feel comfortable treating your own chickens, then you should seek out a mentor or a veterinarian.
+Therefor, No guaranteed results are given or implied If you don’t feel comfortable treating your own chickens, then you should seek out a mentor or a veterinarian.
 But, my advice would be to try to learn from the mentor so you can be more confident when an illness or injury occurs in your flock.